15 March - 18 April 2023

-- As from 2022, there are guidelines for study registration and result reporting for the clinical studies funded by the Swedish Research Council.
+- As from 2022, there are guidelines for study registration and result reporting for clinical studies funded by the Swedish Research Council.
 This means that information about the study shall be registered in a public study register, and that a summary of the results shall be published in the register.
-More information is available on the Swedish Research Council’s website Opens in new window..
+Further information about the guidelinesis is available here.
+Opens in new window.

 Digital Information Meeting

 Time: 21 March at 10.00–11.00

 There will be a presentation of the grant form and you as an applicant will have the opportunity to ask questions about the call and the application process.

 More information and registration External link, opens in new window.

 Telephone hours are weekdays excluding public holidays 9.00-15.00 up to the call deadline.

 In addition to reading the call text, you also need to consult our Guide for applicants Opens in new window..